Condition Ranking of 1894-S Dimes, with Recent Histories

-In late June, John Feigenbaum of DLRC sold a PCGS certified Proof-64+, 1894-S Barber Dime to Legend Numismatics.
+In late June, John Feigenbaum of DLRC sold a PCGS certified Proof-64+, 1894-S Barber Dime.
 Feigenbaum had purchased it in early April from John Albanese of the CAC, who had acquired it from a private client earlier in April.
-Bruce Morelan and Laura Sperber of Legend Numismatics revealed their purchase of this dime last week, “for a sum in excess of $2 million”!
+Bruce Morelan and Laura Sperber, partners in a coin firm in New Jersey, revealed their purchase of this dime last week, “for a sum in excess of $2 million”!
 Feigenbaum has confirmed that the selling price was above $2 million.

 It is now widely believed that ten 1894-S Barber Dimes survive, though there really is solid evidence of only nine different ones.
 It is extremely unlikely that there are more than eleven.
 Indeed, it has been decades since another has been seriously rumored to exist.

 Of the nine that definitely exist, I have personally examined six and I know enough about two others to place them definitively in the proper order.
 The Rappaport piece, if it is genuine, may be a duplicate of one of the nine, or it could possibly be a tenth 1894-S dime.

 As two to four different 1894-S dimes are said to be traceable to the family of former San Francisco Mint Superintendent John Daggett, it is not very helpful to name any one as “The Daggett” 1894-S dime.
 Supposedly, two or three Daggett family 1894-S dimes were sold to a dealer in California in 1954.
 It is further supposed that John Daggett’s daughter, Hallie, spent one for ice cream shortly after receiving it in 1894 and that the Good grade 1894-S is the one that she spent, the “Ice Cream” 1894-S dime, #8 in my condition ranking.